 Why Surgical Technology?

 The Surgical Technologist degree program is ideal for individuals who are meticulous and who desire to be part of a highly skilled team in a growing field.
 Students are prepared for entry-level positions assisting surgeons in the operating room while practicing the principles of asepsis, the state of being free of living pathogenic microorganisms.
 Responsibilities include preparation of equipment and supplies before, during and after surgery.
 This program includes clinical experiences in a variety of hospitals and surgical centers, providing students with valuable hands-on experience in clinical settings.
+For information regarding application to the Surgical Technology Program, please see Application Requirements.

 Graduates are eligible to take the National Surgical Technologist Certifying examination administered by the National Board of Surgical Technology and Surgical Assisting, which, upon passing, makes them eligible to work in any state.
 CCAC's Surgical Technologist program boasts a consistent 100% placement rate, with graduates entering careers with strong earning potential.